kanenorman/iterative-methods/README.md

 The process involves:
 1. Discretizing the Laplace equation via finite difference schemes.
 2. Employing iterative methods such as Jacobi, Gauss-Seidel, and SOR.
-3. Analyzing the results to assess the impact of grid spacing (h) on speed and accuracy and comparing the convergence rates of the iterative methods.
+3. Analyzing the results to assess the impact of grid spacing ($h$) on speed and accuracy and comparing the convergence rates of the iterative methods.

 Here, $\Phi(x, y, t)$ denotes temperature at a given point $(x, y)$ and time $t$, with $\nabla^2$ representing the Laplacian operator.
 This equation is fundamental in modeling heat diffusion in various scientific and engineering contexts.